dlebauer/vita/README.txt

 There are two files:
 - vita.tex is for a full length CV
 - vita-1pg.tex is for a reduced one page CV

+Built by running 'vc' in a shell and then with xelatex